John Lindsay: Police corruption

 In 1970, The New York Times printed New York City Police Department Patrolman Frank Serpico's claims of widespread police corruption.
 As a result, the Knapp Commission was eventually formed that April by Lindsay, with investigations beginning in June, although public hearings did not start until October 18, 1971.
 Its preliminary report was not issued until August 1972, and final recommendations only released on December 27, 1972.
-Because of his forming of the Knapp Commission, many NYPD officers disliked him and didn't want him to attend their funerals in case they died on duty and heckled, hissed, jeered and booed him when he did appear.
-The wife of Rocco Laurie, one of two city police officers who were murdered by Black revolutionaries in 1972, specifically stated that she did not want Lindsay to attend her husband's funeral that year.
+Because of his forming of the Knapp Commission, many NYPD officers disliked him and did not want him to attend their funerals in case they died on duty and heckled, hissed, jeered and booed him when he did appear.
+The wife of Rocco Laurie stated that she did not want Lindsay to attend her husband's funeral that year.
+Laurie was one of two city police officers who were murdered by then-domestic terrorist group Black Liberation Army in 1972.

-Assessments

-A 1993 survey of historians, political scientists and urban experts conducted by Melvin G. Holli of the University of Illinois at Chicago ranked Lindsay as the sixteenth-worst American big-city mayor to have served between the years 1820 and 1993.

 Party switch and presidential campaign

-Lindsay’s original break with the Republican Party began immediately after he failed to win the 1969 Republican mayoral Primary, and his subsequent association with the New York Liberal Party for that election.
+Lindsay was mentioned as a Republican vice presidential possibility in 1968, but was found to be unacceptable by Southern conservatives, and Spiro Agnew was nominated instead.
+Lindsay’s original break with the Republican Party began immediately after he failed to win the 1969 Republican mayoral primary, and his subsequent association with the New York Liberal Party for that election.
 In 1971, Lindsay and his wife cut ties with the Republican Party by registering with the Democratic Party.
 Lindsay said, "In a sense, this step recognizes the failure of 20 years in progressive Republican politics.
 In another sense, it represents the renewed decision to fight for new national leadership."

 Lindsay then launched a brief and unsuccessful bid for the 1972 Democratic presidential nomination.
 He attracted positive media attention and was a successful fundraiser.
 Lindsay did well in the early Arizona caucus, coming in second place behind Edmund Muskie of Maine and ahead of eventual nominee George McGovern of South Dakota.
 Then in the March 14 Florida primary, he placed a weak fifth place, behind George Wallace of Alabama, Muskie, Hubert Humphrey of Minnesota, and Scoop Jackson of Washington (though he did edge out McGovern).
 Among his difficulties was New York City's worsening problems, which Lindsay was accused of neglecting; a band of protesters from Forest Hills, Queens, who were opposed to his support for a low income housing project in their neighborhood, followed Lindsay around his aborted campaign itinerary to jeer and heckle him.

-His poor showing in Florida effectively doomed his candidacy.
-Shortly thereafter, influential Brooklyn Democratic Party chairman Meade Esposito called for Lindsay to end his campaign: "I think the handwriting is on the wall; Little Sheba better come home."
-After a poor showing in the April 5 Wisconsin primary, Lindsay formally abandoned the race.
+His poor showing in Florida effectively doomed his candidacy, which ended after a poor showing in the April 5 Wisconsin primary prompted Lindsay to formally abandon the race.
+Shortly after his poor showing in Florida, influential Brooklyn Democratic Party chairman Meade Esposito called for Lindsay to end his campaign by stating, "I think the handwriting is on the wall; Little Sheba better come home."